-If you ever convert to an S-Corporation for tax savings, or hire anyone you will want to have an app that can handle QuickBooks is awesome for this.
+If you ever convert to an S-Corporation for tax savings or hire anyone you will want to have an app that can handle QuickBooks is awesome for this.

-Anyone you pay for a service, rent or legal counsel who is not a corporations must be tracked.
+Anyone you pay for a service, rent or legal counsel who is not a corporation must be tracked.
 This is a big one I find many small business owners do incorrectly due to lack of knowledge on who to track.
 You are required to file a 1099 for each of these people if you pay them over 600 in a tax year. (you must also collect a W9 from them and keep it on file) Tracking this information is crucial for your tax reporting requirements.
-QuickBooks has a great system setup for you to track these types of payments.
+QuickBooks has a great system set up for you to track these types of payments.

 Click here to join my free Facebook community Financially Focused Photographers